t-karasova/grs-samples-python/search/tutorials/tutorial_redirect_control.md

 python product/import_products_gcs.py
 ```

-## Configuring search to use redirect control
+## Configure search to use the redirect control

 1. Open
 <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_simple_query.py" regex="TRY DIFFERENT QUERY PHRASES HERE">search_simple_query.py</walkthrough-editor-select-regex> to review the request.

-1. Change the query variable to match the one you configured as query term in your redirect Control:
+1. Change the query variable to match the one you configured as a query term in your redirect control:

     ```query_phrase = "<YOUR_QUERY_TERM>"```

-Next step is to configure the Search Service to use the serving config that has the redirect control attached.
+The next step is to configure the Search Service to use the serving config that has the redirect control attached.

-## Configuring search to use serving config
+## Configure search to use the serving config

 1. In the code sample, find the <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_simple_query.py" regex="default_search_placement">variable</walkthrough-editor-select-regex>.

-    Before applying the changes, it should look like this:
+    Before you apply the changes, it should look like this:

     ```
     default_search_placement = "projects/" + project_number + "/locations/global/catalogs/default_catalog/placements/default_search"